Brazil's Bolsonaro rejects link to murder case, threatens TV network's license

 “It looks like either the doorman lied or someone induced him to commit a false testimony,” Bolsonaro said.

-He accused Governor Witzel of leaking details from a confidential investigation to the press to “destroy the Bolsonaro family” before the 2022 presidential elections.
+He accused Witzel of leaking details from a confidential investigation to the press to “destroy the Bolsonaro family” before the 2022 presidential elections.

 Witzel denied any political interference with the investigation.
 “I deeply regret the untimely reaction of President Jair Bolsonaro,” the governor said in a statement.

-Bolsonaro’s Justice Minister Sergio Moro asked Brazil’s top public prosecutor Augusto Aras to investigate the doorman’s allegation, saying he might have given false testimony, either in error or as part of a wider conspiracy to implicate the president, according to the request made public by the ministry.
+Bolsonaro’s justice minister, Sergio Moro, asked Brazil’s top public prosecutor Augusto Aras to investigate the doorman’s allegation, saying he might have given false testimony, either in error or as part of a wider conspiracy to implicate the president, according to the request made public by the ministry.

+Aras’ office, known as the PGR, said federal prosecutors in Rio de Janeiro would investigate whether there was an obstruction of justice or false testimony in the information given by the doorman.

+The PGR added that information allegedly linking Bolsonaro to the murder case had been filed but remained under judicial seal.

 Bolsonaro has denied knowing Lessa, his neighbor in the gated community in Barra de Tijuca, an affluent beachside neighborhood in southern Rio de Janeiro.